 This kind of bacteria has the tendency to spread quite easily and is caused by poor personal hygiene.
 It can result in harsh gastrointestinal infections, which can spread like wildfire throughout the office.
 Making sure everyone at the office is washing up regularly throughout the day is the best and simplest way to keep these bacteria at bay.

 While Norovirus isn’t actually considered bacteria, it is still the one to watch at the office.
 This kind of virus can also cause harsh gastrointestinal upset, and is quite contagious.
 They are very common in enclosed spaces where people cohabitate, like, you guessed it – an office.
 Close contact with a person who is infected or even surfaces harboring the virus can get another person quite ill.
 And once it starts, it spreads.
 The best way to avoid the norovirus is top notch personal hygiene, and while disinfecting will help, the ultimate way to avoid the spread is making sure those who aren’t feeling well don’t come into work.

 Keeping up personal hygiene and making sure your work environment is clean and disinfected daily will help make your office community a healthier space.
-Also ensuring that your janitorial staff and office maintenance crew are scheduled to do regular deep-cleans will help ward off these kinds of bacteria.
+Also ensuring that your janitorial staff and office maintenance crew are scheduled to do commercial disinfection will help ward off these kinds of bacteria.